Mahram: People with whom marriage is prohibited

-When a woman acts as a wetnurse (that is she breast feeds an infant that is not her own child for a certain amount of time under certain conditions), she becomes the child's rada mother.
+When a woman acts as a wet nurse (that is she breast feeds an infant that is not her own child for a certain amount of time under certain conditions), she becomes the child's rada mother.
 In English, these can be referred to as milk brother, milk-mother, and so on.
 For a man, mahram women include his mother, grandmother, daughter, granddaughter, sister, aunt, grandaunt, niece, grandniece, his father's wife, his wife's daughter (step-daughter), his daughter-in-law (if previously married to his biological son.
 She is not mahram if she was married to his adopted son), his mother-in-law, his rada mother and rada sister.
 According to the Islamic prophet Muhammad, "What is forbidden by reason of kinship is forbidden by reason of suckling."

 These are considered mahram because they are mentioned in the Quran (An-Nisa 22–23):